 This dough is for thin crust pizza, which means it does not “rise” after you shape it.
 Simply add sauce, toppings and bake.

 Take it easy on the toppings.
-You should be able to see the dough through the sauce, and your pie will be much more evenly cooked if it isn’t piled high with too many ingredients.
-Pre-cook and cool meats and vegetables for best results, and use cold cheese.
+You should be able to see the dough through the sauce, and the sauce through your toppings.
+Your pie will be much more evenly cooked if it isn’t piled high with too many ingredients.
+Pre-cook and cool meats and vegetables for best results, and use cold shredded cheese.

 If you’re using a stone or steel, you must preheat it the proper amount of time.
 This means set a timer for one hour, from the time your oven reaches the set temperature.
 These tools will absorb a great deal of heat, which will then be transferred back to your pizza.
 We bought our steel from this company, and it is freaking awesome.
 You can also find them on Amazon.